-The sample for this experiment comes from candidates who apply for a fellowship program at the Partner Institute.
+The sample for this experiment comes from candidates who apply for a fellowship program at the Partner Institute (first wave) and for research assistant opportunities (second wave).
 After filling out the application, which already includes multiple choice questions on coding, candidates are invited to complete the data task.
-While completing it is not a requirement, they are encouraged to complete it.
 The data task is embedded in an online survey created using the software Qualtrics.
 Each candidate has their own personalized link and identifier to log in.